Benanain River

 The Benanain River is a river of western Timor, Indonesia.
 This river is the longest and the largest di the West Timor area, with a length of 132 km.
 The river is located in three regencies: Malaka, Timor Tengah Utara and Timor Tengah Selatan, province East Nusa Tenggara, Indonesia.
 The upstream rises from Mount Mutis, flowing in the southeast direction until discharging to Timor Sea near Besikama.

 Hydrology

-The watershed (Indonesian: Daerah Aliran Sungai/DAS) of Benanain has an area of 3,158 km2 comprising Malaka, Timor Tengah Utara, Timor Tengah Selatan and also a small part of Belu Regency.
+The watershed (Indonesian: Daerah Aliran Sungai/DAS) of Benanain has an area of 3,158 km2 comprising most of Malaka, Timor Tengah Utara and Timor Tengah Selatan Regencies, and also a small part of Belu Regency.
 It is the largest watershed in the East Nusa Tenggara province.
 The Benanain River has a characteristic of very extreme discharge fluctuation, giving the indication that the condition of this watershed is in a serious damage.
 Consequently, every year this river causes big flooding.

 Tributaries

 Some of the largest tributaries of the river are: